The Grim Adventures of Billy & Mandy: Music

 The score composers for the series are Gregory Hinde, Drew Neumann, and Guy Moon.
 In addition, two songs were made for the show by Aurelio Voltaire, the episode "Little Rock of Horrors", which parodies the musical Little Shop of Horrors, features a song titled "Brains!" and, in Billy & Mandy's Big Boogey Adventure, the song "Land of the Dead" is played in the opening credits.
 Both songs are a part of the album Spooky Songs For Creepy Kids.
-The season two episode "Battle of the Bands" also featured the song "Darkness" by gothic industrial rock band SPF-1000.
+The episode "Battle of the Bands" also featured the song "Darkness" by gothic industrial rock band SPF-1000.
 The end credits music of "Billy & Mandy Save Christmas" is the song "Round and Round" by glam metal band Ratt.

 Video games

 Midway Games published two video games based on the series in 2006, each featuring the same plot but different gameplay.
 The first, a 3D fighting game, was developed by High Voltage Studios and released in North America on September 25, 2006, for the PlayStation 2 and GameCube, and on November 19, 2006, for the Wii as a launch title.
 The second, a sidescrolling beat 'em up, was developed by Full Fat and released on October 31, 2006, for the Game Boy Advance.
 Characters from the series have also appeared in Cartoon Network crossover video games, such as FusionFall and Cartoon Network: Punch Time Explosion.